 Photo of Oakland Raiders players kneeling‘Kneeling’ by Sean Galli The Society February 27, 2020 Culture, Poetry 6 Comments On TV, I saw them kneeling __Before their golden cow; Mere worshippers of a flimsy feeling __Desecrating a vow.
 They’ve never knelt in battle’s fire __Nor bowed in a foxhole; Yet, proudly they display their ire __Spitting on the flagpole.
 True, you can’t offend an object, __But symbols get besmirched: Men’s noble sacrifices wrecked; __While sideline vultures perch.
 An anthem written by war-light __Can’t merit their respect While soldiers think “Is freedom trite?” __“Is this who we protect?”
 Sean Galli studies history at Baylor University.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 6 Responses Martin Rizley February 27, 2020 Short but powerful rebuke to those whose minds have been blinded by an irrational hatred toward the land of their birth.
 There seems to me to be something “against nature” for a person to be so utterly devoid of patriotic feeling.
 I can understand how painful it must be for members of the armed forces to sacrifice so much to defend the country, only to find that their efforts are help in contempt by people who have been brainwashed by cultural Marxists into despising the principles on which the U.S. was founded and who see the flag as nothing but a symbol of racism and injustice.
 So sad!
 Reply Leo Zoutewelle February 27, 2020 Amen.
 Reply Ann Stewart February 27, 2020 Stated so simply, but the emotional impact is great.
 Excellent Reply Joseph S. Salemi February 27, 2020 The “kneeling” is nothing but a risk-free virtue signalling, typical of the American left.
 These guys are being paid a king’s ransom in salary, and they are the object of mass adulation.
 The mere fact of their kneeling makes them cultural heroes to the left-liberal establishment.
 They haven’t put a single thing in their lives in danger with this pathetic gesture.
 All they’ve done is add another trendy fashion-statement to their accessories.
 Reply Patsy March 1, 2020 Very true and nicely written Reply Dave Whippman March 1, 2020 Joseph Salemi is right; this poem is a fine comment on the triteness of virtue-signalling gestures.
 It angers me when protesters like this are hailed as “brave”.
 They know full well that they risk nothing – unlike the soldiers in your poem.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.